 Protecting the Interests of the Commonwealth

 Office of Civil and Environmental Law protects the interests of the state and its citizens by initiating and defending civil lawsuits on behalf of the Commonwealth.
-The Division enforces antitrust laws, regulates charitable institutions, and advocates for people and small businesses in utilities matters.
+The Division enforces regulates charitable institutions and advocates for people and small businesses in utilities matters.
 Assistant Attorneys General in the Civil Division provide legal representation to most state agencies, boards, and commissions and represent the Commonwealth of Kentucky in state and federal court and administrative hearings.
 The Division provides

 opinions on legal issues presented by legislators, prosecutors and heads of state agencies.
 The office also oversees the enforcement of